MannLabs/alphadia/docs/guides/transfer-dimethyl.md

 You can get a quick overview from the contents of the `stat.tsv` file in the `second_pass` folder.
 This will show you the number of precursors and protein groups identified across your samples, along with other relevant metrics.

-Alltough the different parameters do not allow for fair comparison of absolut numbers between steps, we can still get an idea how transfer learning affects the number of identified precursors.
+Altough the different parameters do not allow for fair comparison of absolut numbers between steps, we can still get an idea how transfer learning affects the number of identified precursors.

 |   run                                                | precursors transfer_pass | precursors first_pass | precursors second_pass |
 |------------------------------------------------------|--------------------------|-----------------------|------------------------|